How to configure network forwards

 • Specify a single target port to forward traffic from all listen ports to this target port.

-• Specify a set of target ports with the same number of ports as the listen ports to forward traffic from the first listen port to the first target port, the second listen port to the second target port, and so on.
+• Specify a set of target ports with the same number of set items as the listen ports.
+This forwards traffic from the first listen port to the first target port, the second listen port to the second target port, and so on.

-This example shows how to configure a forward with a single listen port mapped to a single target port:
+The example below shows how to configure a forward with a single listen port.
+Since no target port is specified, the target port defaults to the value of the listen port:

-This example shows how to configure a forward with a set of listen ports (including a range) mapped to a single target port:
+The example below shows how to configure a forward with a set of listen ports mapped to a single target port.
+Traffic to the listen address at ports 80 and 90 through 100 is forwarded to port 443 of the target address:

-This example shows how to configure a forward with a set of listen ports mapped to a set of target ports:
+The example below shows how to configure a forward with a set of listen ports mapped to a set of target ports.
+Traffic to the listen address at port 22 is forwarded to port 22 of the target address, whereas traffic to port 80 is forwarded to port 443:

 Port properties